 Methodology

-Similar to that of the original study, the target audience was a random sample of the general English-speaking population, mostly in the metropolitan Boston area with a small percentage from bordering states.
+Similar to that of the original study, the target audience was a random sample of the general English-speaking population, mostly in the metropolitan Boston area, with a small percentage from bordering states.
 The requirements for participants to partake in the study was that they did not have previous knowledge of ASL or the Deaf Community.
 As a result, we avoided interviewing students and faculty of Northeastern University who may know more than the general public and we avoided any other settings where there might be a heightened level of awareness of the Deaf Community.
 A majority of the interviews were conducted at the West Suburban YMCA in Newton, Massachusetts, where participants consisted mainly of middle to upper class white parents between the ages of 30 and 50.

 Before beginning the survey, participants were asked if they were willing to participate and were read a consent form.
 Each participant had the option of declining or stopping at any time.
 Once agreeing to participate, participants were read instructions and were handed a survey.
 Due to the large number of participants being surveyed at one time, the decision was made to administer the surveys in paper form and have the participants fill them out, rather than conducting individual interviews.
 The participants at the YMCA were closely monitored while taking the survey, making sure they did not use any resources (i.e., smart phones, laptops, etc.).
 The remainder of the surveys were taken by participants on Facebook.
-Participants ranged from Massachusetts, New York, Pennsylvania, Delaware, Rhode Island, and Tennessee.
+Participants from Massachusetts, New York, Pennsylvania, Delaware, Rhode Island, and Tennessee contributed responses.

 The total number of responses that were analyzed in the original study was 190.
 The replicated study yielded a smaller number (n=48) due to constraints on time and the small number of people conducting and administering the survey.
 The sample size of the current study, however, was enough to get a sense of how people’s awareness of culturally rich realities has changed or remained the same in the past thirteen years.